Statement of Philosophy

 The Internet provides access to computer systems located all over the world.
 We need guidelines in order to use the Internet safely and productively.
 Please read the guide lines below with your parents and sign the bottom.
 Once you have agreed with these guidelines, you will be able to participate in Internet projects in school.
 If any of these guidelines are broken, you will not be allowed to use the Internet in school.

 - I will demonstrate honesty and respect for others at all times.
+Honesty and respect to all in our school community including Sisters of the Visitation, faculty, staff and other students.

 - I will not post language or pictures that are offensive.